drunkard/ceph-readable-doc/html/_sources/dev/continuous-integration.rst.txt

    is a server offering RESTful API allowing the clients to query the information of repos hosted by chacra nodes.
 Shaman is also known for its `Web UI`_.
-But please note, shaman does not build the packages, it justs offers information of the builds.
+But please note, shaman does not build the packages, it just offers information on the builds.

 As the following shows, `chacra`_ manages multiple projects whose metadata are stored in a database.
 These metadata are exposed via Shaman as a web